 In the Quit Connect pilot, at week 6, the protocol increased tobacco status documentation to 97%, documentation of 30-day readiness to quit increased from 3% to 76%, and 32% of those asked reported readiness in the next 30 days.

-This protocol is being implemented in both primary care and specialty care clinics in multiple Wisconsin health systems including Gundersen Health System and UW Health.
-Quit Connect has been sustained >2 years, reaching a population of over 4,231 referred patients from UW Health and Gundersen Clinics.
-Quit Connect was highlighted at 2 statewide symposia including the Colorado Centers for Medicaid and Medicare Services Practice Transformation Network.
+The Quit Connect protocol is being implemented in both primary care and specialty care clinics in several health systems, including Gundersen Health System, UW Health, and Emory/Grady.
+Quit Connect has been sustained >3 years, reaching a population of over 5,783 patients from UW Health and Gundersen rheumatology clinics.
+Quit Connect was highlighted at 2 statewide symposia, including the Colorado Centers for Medicaid and Medicare Services Practice Transformation Network, and was included in the Centers for Disease Control and Prevention’s Tobacco Cessation Change Package (2020).

-Dr. Bartels has a recently funded grant with Emory University to implement Quit Connect at Grady Memorial public hospital in Atlanta, affiliated with Emory University, which serves an 83% African American, and 40% uninsured population.
-The Georgia Department of Public Health, coordinator of Georgia Quitline, is excited to partner with Grady and our team.
+Dr. Bartels is currently completing a grant-funded project implementing Quit Connect at Grady Memorial public hospital in Atlanta, affiliated with Emory University, which serves an 83% African American, and 40% uninsured population.
+The Georgia Department of Public Health, coordinator of Georgia quit line, and Optum have been active partners in the Quit Connect intervention.

 - 06 Dec, 2018